ga-wdi-boston/rails-api/roles/controller-things.md

 Write "Destroyed Thing with ID: (id)"

 ## Errors
-If for whatever reason you can't successfully complete your job, send an 'ERROR' message back to the server. e.g.
+If for whatever reason you can't successfully complete your job, send an 'ERROR' message back to the Server. e.g.
 * "Error: No such ID" (if the ID doesn't exist)
 * "Error: Bad Request" (if the Model says that your data isn't valid)